Mortar = a material consisting principally of a binder (lime/cement/clay…) and a sand/aggregate with a wide range of uses from plastering to pointing.

 - intact as a single or multiple pieces;

-- placed into a sealed and well labeled bag;
+- placed into a sealed and well labelled bag;

 - well packaged to ensure it arrives in the same condition as it was sent.